Netcracker/qubership-env-checker/README.md

     charts/env-checker
 ```

+For detailed installation instructions, hardware requirements, and advanced configuration, see the [Installation Guide](docs/InstallationGuide.md).

 ### Required RBAC Configuration

 ⚠️ **Security Considerations**: The env-checker requires cluster-wide `view` permissions to inspect Kubernetes resources across all namespaces.
 This is necessary for comprehensive environment validation but represents significant access. **Manual RBAC configuration is required** to ensure explicit authorization.